Applicable Laws and Guidance

 Section 106 of the National Historic Preservation Act and its implementing regulations at 36 CFR Part 800 (PDF) require Federal agencies to consider historic resources in the planning and execution of their projects.
 As the State Historic Preservation Office, SHPO advises and assists federal agencies in carrying out their responsibilities under Section 106 through the environmental review process.

-The State History Code is the applicable state law and applies to the following types of projects:
+The Pennsylvania History Code is the applicable state law and applies to the following types of projects:

 - Projects on Commonwealth land or involving Commonwealth property